api-platform/docs/core/operations.md

 and to describe them in exposed documentations (Hydra and NelmioApiDoc).
 It also creates and registers route corresponding to those operations in the Symfony routing system (if it is available).

-The behavior of builtin operations is briefly presented in the [Getting started](getting-started.md#mapping-the-entities) guide.
+The behavior of built-in operations is briefly presented in the [Getting started](getting-started.md#mapping-the-entities) guide.

 The list of enabled operations can be configured on a per resource basis.
-It also possible to create custom operations related to specific routes.
+Creating custom operations on specific routes is also possible.

 There are two kind of operations: `collectionOperations` and `itemOperations`.

 `collectionOperations` act on the collection of resources.
-By default two routes are implemented: `POST` and `GET`.
-On the other hand, `itemOperations` act on an individual resource.
+By default two routes are implemented: `POST` and `GET`. `itemOperations` act on an individual resource.
 3 default routes are defined `GET`, `PUT` and `DELETE`.

-When the `ApiPlatform\Core\Annotation\ApiResource` annotation is applied to an entity class, the following builtin CRUD operations are automatically enabled:
+When the `ApiPlatform\Core\Annotation\ApiResource` annotation is applied to an entity class, the following built-in CRUD operations are automatically enabled:

 *Collection operations*